 American Red Cross.
 First Aid/CPR/AED Participant's Manual.
 2nd ed.
 Dallas, TX: American Red Cross; 2016.

 Atkins DL, de Caen AR, Berger S, et al. 2017 American Heart Association focused update on pediatric basic life support and cardiopulmonary resuscitation quality: an update to the American Heart Association Guidelines for cardiopulmonary resuscitation and emergency cardiovascular care.
 Circulation.
 2018;137(1):e1-e6.
 PMID: 29114009

 Easter JS, Scott HF.
 Pediatric resuscitation.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 163.

-Kleinman ME, Brennan EE, Goldberger ZD, et al. Part 5: Adult basic life support and cardiopulmonary resuscitation quality: 2015 American Heart Association guidelines update for cardiopulmonary resuscitation and emergency cardiovascular care.
+Kleinman ME, Goldberger ZD, Rea T, et al. 2017 American Heart Association focused update on adult basic life support and cardiopulmonary resuscitation quality: an update to the American Heart Association Guidelines for cardiopulmonary resuscitation and emergency cardiovascular care.
 Circulation.
-2015;132(18 Suppl 2):S414-S435.
-PMID: 26472993
+2018;137(1):e7-e13.
+PMID: 29114008

 Kurz MC, Neumar RW.
 Adult resuscitation.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 8.